-Based on our review of all responses, key projects where respondents stated that active transport infrastructure should be given a higher (or in some cases lower) priority generally align with the number of respondents per suburb as previously summarised in
+Based on our review of all responses, key projects where respondents stated that active transport infrastructure should be given a higher (or in some cases lower) priority generally align with the number of respondents per suburb as previously summarised in Table 4.

-Table 4.
 These include (only in alphabetical order):

-- Badagarang: Moss Vale Road between Main Road and Princes Highway (SUP). - > Berry: Safer connections to Nowra; Beach Road (Berry to Seven Mile Beach SUP). - Callala Bay/Callala Beach Villages: Expansion of the SUP network. - Cambewarra Village: Main Road link to Moss Vale Road and Bomaderry (SUP). - Conjola Park and Lake Conjola: Lake Conjola Entrance Road from Princes Highway to Conjola Park, from Conjola Park to Lake Conjola, and through the village of Lake Conjola to the beach (SUP). - Falls Creek: Very negative responses received to the concept of providing any public bike access along Falls Road, Falls Creek. - Nowra/Bomaderry urban area: Expansion of the SUP network. - > Sanctuary Point: Complete the missing link between Paradise Beach Road and Loralyn Avenue via Walmer Avenue or Macleans Point Road (SUP). - > Vincentia (to Hyams Beach): Expansion of the SUP network.
+- Badagarang: Moss Vale Road between Main Road and Princes Highway (SUP). - Berry: Safer connections to Nowra; Beach Road (Berry to Seven Mile Beach SUP). - > Callala Bay/Callala Beach Villages: Expansion of the SUP network. - > Cambewarra Village: Main Road link to Moss Vale Road and Bomaderry (SUP). - Conjola Park and Lake Conjola: Lake Conjola Entrance Road from Princes Highway to Conjola Park, from Conjola Park to Lake Conjola, and through the village of Lake Conjola to the beach (SUP). - Falls Creek: Very negative responses received to the concept of providing any public bike access along Falls Road, Falls Creek. - > Nowra/Bomaderry urban area: Expansion of the SUP network.

+- Sanctuary Point: Complete the missing link between Paradise Beach Road and Loralyn Avenue via Walmer Avenue or Macleans Point Road (SUP). - > Vincentia (to Hyams Beach): Expansion of the SUP network.

-It should be noted that in addition to Get Involved survey responses, there were many other projects also strongly supported by the community (or verbally communicated but not represented in the survey responses) and included where people were already satisfied that their projects of interest were already ranked highly in the Strategy, or were communicated previously to Council with the expectation those projects still reflected strong community support in the rankings analysis.
+It should be noted that in addition to Get Involved survey responses, there were many other projects also strongly supported by the community (or verbally communicated but not represented in the survey responses) primarily where people were already satisfied that their projects of interest were already ranked very highly in the Strategy.